 Forklifts are critical pieces of equipment used in warehousing and storage facilities.
 However, when operated incorrectly can cause serious damage to operators, nearby workers and property.
 Unsafe use of forklifts is the most often cited hazard in warehousing operations by OSHA.
-Basic forklift safety tips to follow:
+Below are a few basic warehouse safety tips to follow in forklift use:

 One of the worst accidents a worker could suffer when working in a warehouse is being pinned or crushed between a forklift truck and the loading dock.
-This can typically occur when a forklift runs off the dock and strikes a person.
+This typically occurs when a forklift runs off the dock and strikes a person.
 Follow the tips below to ensure the safety of workers:

-The conveyor equipment is commonly used in warehouse facilities to transport goods.
+Conveyor equipment is commonly used in the transportation of goods from warehouse to warehouse.
 However, conveyors pose serious dangers to workers including getting caught in equipment and being struck by falling objects.
-To remain safe it is important to:
+To ensure warehouse safety, it is important to do the following:

 Improper stacking of loads and storage of materials on shelves can result in unintended slip and trip hazards for nearby workers.

 The most common cause of physical injuries in warehouse and storage facilities involves improper manual lifting and handling.
-Manual lifting or handling can cause musculoskeletal disorders if done with awkward postures, repetitive motions, or overexertion.
+Failure to follow proper procedures can cause musculoskeletal disorders, especially if done with awkward postures, repetitive motions, or overexertion.
 Warehouse safety during manual lifting or handling can be ensured by doing the following:

 When handling hazardous chemicals in your warehouse or storage facilities, a hazard communication program should be implemented.
-Your hazard communication program should cover effective training on identifying chemical hazards, proper handling, storage, and disposal of chemicals, and the use of appropriate PPE (personal protective equipment).
-It is imperative that workers and management teams be knowledgeable in conducting better safety inspections when handling and storing of hazardous chemicals to ensure warehouse safety.
+Your hazard communication program should cover effective training on identifying chemical hazards; proper handling, storage, and disposal of chemicals; and the use of appropriate PPE (personal protective equipment).
+It is imperative that workers and management teams be knowledgeable in conducting better safety inspections and proper handling and storing of hazardous chemicals to ensure warehouse safety.

 Charging stations in warehouse facilities are used to refuel or recharge all powered equipment to function.
 Units may be powered by gasoline, liquid petroleum gas (LPG), or battery.
-If proper guidelines are not followed, fires and explosions can occur.
+If warehouse safety guidelines are not followed, fires and explosions can occur.

-A Lockout/Tagout (LOTO) program must be implemented in all warehouse operations to ensure that all energized equipment is properly shut off and prevent employees from being caught between mechanical parts or being electrocuted.
-All affected workers must be trained on LOTO procedures and how to apply and remove LOTO devices after performing maintenance.
+A Lockout/Tagout (LOTO) program must be implemented in all warehouse operations to ensure that all energized equipment is properly shut off and to prevent employees from being caught between mechanical parts or being electrocuted.
+All affected workers must be trained on LOTO procedures and how to apply and remove LOTO devices after performing maintenance to ensure warehouse safety.
 Check out this collection of digital LOTO checklists to learn more.

-Regular warehouse inspections can help you be on top of potential risks present in your warehousing operations.
-A digital safety checklist can be a powerful tool to evaluate the overall safety of your warehouse.
-Download these free warehouse safety checklists using iAuditor the world’s #1 inspection software and app.
+Regular warehouse inspections can help you be on top of hazards and risks present in warehousing and storage operations.
+A digital safety checklist can be a powerful tool to evaluate the overall safety of warehouses.
+Download these free warehouse safety checklists using iAuditor by SafetyCulture warehouse safety app.